Biden slaps sanctions on 500 targets in Russia ‘war machine’

 Russia has adapted and turned to trade with non-Western partners, especially China, even as US officials note that Moscow has less discretionary funding for non-military purposes.

-European partners have balked at US-led calls to seize Russian assets and hand the potentially billions in funding to Ukraine, fearing the move would lead other governments with questionable reputations to desert Western banks.
+European partners have balked at US-led calls to seize Russian assets and hand the potentially billions in funding to Ukraine, fearing this would lead other governments with questionable reputations to desert Western banks.

-Deputy Treasury Secretary Wally Adeyemo said the United States was still working “intensely” with allies to look at options to support Ukraine.
+Deputy Treasury Secretary Wally Adeyemo said Washington was still working “intensely” with allies to consider options to support Ukraine.

 A coalition involving the Group of Seven leading economies, the European Union and Australia earlier announced plans to tighten compliance with the US$60 per barrel cap on sales of Russian crude, which has been widely circumvented.

-The White House has said as well that Washington would soon impose new sanctions on Iran over its backing for Russia, after reports that Tehran is supplying ballistic missiles.
+Yesterday, the White House said Washington would take further measures in response to Navalny’s death, saying fresh sanctions were “just the start.”

-In announcing the new measures, Biden made a new plea for Congress to fund new military aid to Ukraine.
+In announcing the latest measures, Biden made a fresh plea for Congress to fund new military aid for Ukraine.

-House Speaker Mike Johnson has refused to bring the aid to a vote, with his ally, presidential hopeful Donald Trump, criticizing support for Ukraine.
+Republican House Speaker Mike Johnson has refused to bring the aid to a vote with his ally, presidential hopeful Donald Trump, criticising support for Kyiv.

-Ukrainian forces recently withdrew from Avdiivka in the eastern Donetsk region as they ran short of ammunition, giving Russia its first major gain on the ground since May.

-“History is watching.
-The failure to support Ukraine at this critical moment will not be forgotten,” Biden said. — AFP
+“History is watching, the clock is ticking, brave Ukrainian soldiers and civilians are dying,” Biden said Friday, urging for the bill to be passed. — AFP